-Load-Shedding - Vehicle -On
+Load Shedding - Vehicle -On

 In rare situations of very high electrical demand, it is necessary that the system can act to prevent the voltage from becoming too low.
 Essential loads, including some 3rd-party loads, will never be shed.
-Loads totaling over 60A must be connected to the load-shedding function.
+Loads totaling over 60A must be connected to the Load-Shedding function.

-The ability to do Vehicle-On load-shedding is required so as to be able to prevent too low voltage during driving.
+The ability to do Vehicle-On load-shedding is required in order to be able to prevent too low voltage during driving.

-Short Term Disconnection - Contributing Factors
+Short Term Disconnection -Contributing Factors